World Area Forecast System (WAFS) - upcoming changes

 1. Why are embedded (EMBD) cumulonimbus (CB), and in particular “ISOL EMBD CB” not included in the SIGWX forecasts any more.

 The WAFCs do not have meteorological model output that indicates whether cumulonimbus clouds are embedded in other cloud or not.
-Whether a cumulonimbus is embedded is also a very subjective field, and depends on the pilots viewpoint and flight level.
+Whether a cumulonimbus is embedded is subjective and depends on the pilot’s viewpoint and flight level.

 With Amendment 82 to Annex 3 in November 2025 the requirement for EMBD CB in the SIGWX will be removed.

-WAFC forecasts are primarily for en-route activities, and modern aircraft have on board radar systems that can identify location of larger precipitation sized water droplets that can indicate the location of heavy rain or thunderstorms in a larger mass of cloud.
+WAFC forecasts are primarily for en-route activities, and modern aircraft have radar systems that can identify the location of larger precipitation sized water droplets which indicate the location of heavy rain or thunderstorms in a larger mass of cloud.

 The WAFS gridded cumulonimbus data sets should be the primary tool used to identify where thunderstorms may be expected to occur.